Everyone has a list of things they want to do before they die.

 3) Target different areas of your life.
 Usually when people start their lists, the vast majority of the first things they write down are things related to travel.
 I want to go here, and here etc. This is great, I know a very large portion of my list is devoted to this.
 But try and expand in to other aspects of your life.
 Hobbies, finances, careers, relationships, activities, these are all great things to consider when building out a lifetime list.
 Rather than I want to go to Buenos Aries, break it into two items.
 I want to learn to Tango, and Tango dance in Argentina.
 Having a purpose for the locations you want to travel to can make your trip that much more fulfilling when you actually accomplish it.

 4) Read other people’s lists.
 Maybe you have hit a road block and you need some ideas, check out what other people are wanting to do.
 You may not add their specific goals to your list, but I bet you will at least get some ideas.
 There are dozens of sites out there about lists people have created.
 The most popular is 43things.
-Another one that I really like is Project 183.
-A guy sets out to accomplish 183 random tasks by the time he is 30.
-This is a great example of a list that does things a little bit differently.
+Another one that I really like is Steve Kamb’s “Epic Quest”.
+A great example of a typical bucket list with a unqiue spin.

 5) Make some easier to achieve than others.
 If all of your goals are difficult to accomplish (expensive, time consuming, un-realistic) your list isn’t going to be very effective.
 You will quickly get discouraged and not make the progress you should be.
 So make some easy!
 As you start checking things of your list, you will be surprised how much momentum you can gain, making it easier to accomplish some of the ones that require more effort.